Serie A news: Cristiano Ronaldo granted Juventus rest on the back of Champions League hat-trick heroics | Goal.com

 Juventus coach Massimiliano Allegri has revealed that Cristiano Ronaldo will play no part in a meeting with Genoa on Sunday as he is awarded a well-earned break.

+With the reigning champions 18 points clear at the top of the table, they find themselves in the enviable position of being able to rotate in domestic competition.

+That means Ronaldo, fresh from his Champions League hat-trick heroics against Atletico Madrid, can take in a rest and recharge his batteries.

-The Bianconeri boss has said: “Cristiano needed to rest and therefore he will not come to Genoa.”
+Allegri has said of his talismanic forward: “Cristiano needed to rest and therefore he will not come to Genoa.”

 More to follow…